It’s been a while since we visited the baby wipes topic and some new brands have popped up I thought it was time to redo it.

 FINE.
 (I can feel you rolling your eyes!)
 So which ones are safer?

 Last time I published a cheat sheet there was a big chart of everything that’s bad in all the mainstream products.
 Instead of doing that, this time I’d like to just flesh out some of the more “natural” brands and give you the 411 on what they’re made of.
 I’m not going to bother with commercial brands like Pampers, Kirkland (a lot of people ask me about these – have you looked at the ingredients?
 If you can’t pronounce the list don’t bother with it), and Huggies.
 They all consistently use ingredients like phthalates, parabens and other chemicals that have me concerned about formaldehyde contamination and whatnot.
 I’ll list the ingredients, the EWG Skin Deep rating (Rates products on their ingredients with a hazard score, 0 being the Best and 9 being the Worst) if there is one, and my thoughts on the product.
 Then you can make a choice that suits your preferences and budget.
-I know natural stuff is more expensive – I’d love to just buy all the cheap junk at Walmart (or wherever), believe me.
-My husband wishes I had no clue so that we’d save more money.
-(Sorry honey!)
 I will also list some reusable options and a DIY recipe if you want to really cut down on your waste, costs and chemicals.
-(Listed in alphabetical order)
+(Listed in random order)

 BabyGanics Thick n’ Kleen Baby Wipes